 Provides low income seniors and participants of the WIC Program with vouchers for nutritional homegrown fruits, vegetables and herbs during the growing season.

-Judicare – Ashland and Douglas Counties
+Judicare – Ashland, Bayfield, Douglas, Iron and Price Counties

 Assists in providing and processing applications for free legal services.
 Applications are available at all office locations.

 Memory Lane - Facilities in Superior and Ashland